Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 How can I improve my soft skills?

-Boost your soft skills by actively joining training sessions and seeking advice from colleagues.
+Boost your soft skills and impress hiring managers by actively joining training sessions and seeking advice from colleagues.
 Practice communication in different situations and consider attending workshops, which provide hands-on learning experiences, practical insights, and networking opportunities to enhance your skills.

 Refer to the article on finding seasonal work in the UK if you wish to gain new skills through part-time jobs or short-term placements.